Life story OF His Majesty King MOHAMMED VI

 - The Moroccan parliament has the control of giving absolution.
 Beforehand this was only held by the king

-- The system of judiciary is separated from the administrative and executive department, the king ensures this independence.
+- The system of the judiciary is separated from the administrative and executive department, the king ensures this independence.

 - Women are ensured “city and social” equality with men.
 Beforehand, just “political equality” was ensured, however the 1996 Constitution concedes all natives equity as far as rights before the law